MikeHopley/ftl-ships-strategy/index.md

 ## Lanius A

 Shields-3, shields-4, then look for a weapon.
 Rushing shields gives you more chances for safe crew kills.
 Early mind control strengthens your crew-killing abilities.
 Remember you only have engines-1.

+Put one Lanius on piloting, to protect it from boarders and help with nearby venting.
+Put the other Lanius in engines: this makes it easier for them to help repair weapons without accidentally murdering their crewmate.
+It also lets you vent shields without moving crew, and the human is faster at running to doors or sensors.

 Despite slow weapons, you can still get the first shot by hacking enemy weapons.
 Use this liberally in sector 1 to reduce risk.